ascdso2020/lcr-policyfiles-managenodes/.chef/README.md

-Place your 'knife.rb` and your `yourname.pem` file in this directory.
+Place your `knife.rb` and your `yourname.pem` file in this directory.